 I started by creating a passport for each of my students.
 They were going to be solving problems on all seven continents (and visiting the US twice, once when they depart, and once when they arrive back home).
 I found stamps and stickers that they could use when they completed the problem at that continent.
 They *loved* this, and the buy-in was amazing!
 They worked so hard for their stamps and stickers.

-At each stop, they had a multi-step problem to solve that had something to do with a country on that continent.
-I made it into a colorful poster using a half sheet of anchor chart paper and hung them all up around the room.
+At each stop, they had a multi-step problem to solve that had to do with a country.
+I made it into a colorful poster using a half sheet of anchor chart paper.
+I then hung them all up around the room.